 2. Mobile optimize your website.

 One crucial part of mobile advertising is optimizing ads, landing pages, and websites for use on mobile devices.
 You want to make the process as seamless as possible for anyone clicking on your ads.
 Having a website that isn’t optimized for mobile can make your user’s experience frustrating and confusing.
 Putting a little time and effort into a truly mobile-optimized website can make all the difference to your customers and give the impression that your bank is current and up-to-date.
-In an era where 77% of people have smartphones, it only makes sense to be optimized for the small screens.
+Research shows that 81% of Americans have smartphones, and it only makes sense to be optimized for the small screens.

 3. Use a third party agency.

 If mobile marketing is a new concept for your bank, it may be best to work with an agency that already has years of experience working specifically with banks, like RAIN.
 After years in the banking and finance marketing space, RAIN knows exactly what works and what doesn’t.
 Agencies like RAIN will keep you from the steep learning curve of mobile marketing.
 They can design effective and compliant creative, run it by your compliance team for approval, and place your ad in hundreds of the laser-targeted mobile apps and websites.
 At the end of each campaign, your agency will provide your bank with a detailed report outlining what worked, what could have been better, and insights on how to improve your next campaign.
 Using an agency like this can definitely take the pressure off your bank’s marketing department and allow you to focus on other efforts.

 We hope these tips show you that getting started in mobile marketing may not as painful as you thought.
 All you need is to find the right partner who cares about your bank’s success as much as you do.
 There’s never been a better time to start your bank’s journey in the mobile marketing world.
 The sooner you start, the sooner you’ll see the outstanding results.